hamster-shared/hamster-gateway/README.md

 ## 5. Features

 - Configuration management: Provider parameters can be managed through configuration files and pages
-- Blockchain communication: monitor blockchain events, accept orders on the chain, and establish a heartbeat
+- Blockchain communication: Register and establish a heartbeat
-- Virtualized resource management: Create virtualized resources according to order requirements and complete corresponding order agreements
 - p2p link management: coordinate the hamster client to establish peer-to-peer communication, so that the control side can access the created virtual machine

 ## 6. Knowledge base